 North Wales Prison in Wrexham

-In September 2013, the Secretary of State for Justice announced that the Former Firestone Site on Wrexham Industrial Estate would be the location for a new closed 2,100 place prison, primarily to hold Category C prisoners (adult male).
+In September 2013, the Secretary of State for Justice announced that the Former Firestone Site on Wrexham Industrial Estate would be the location for a North Wales Prison, the first prison for the region.

 - (30 May 2014) Boost for North Wales as Lend Lease is Awarded Prison Contract

 - (20 May 2014) North Wales Council Leaders Re-Affirm Commitment to the North Wales Prison in Wrexham in meetings with the Ministry of Justice

 - Outline planning permission was granted in January 2014.